r3c4ll/docker-tests/README.md

 - VENFT-AppService (Another Virtual Economy Framework - App Service)
 - Neblio (A Neblio node running nebliod)
 - Kubo (An IPFS Implementation written in Go)
-- VEF-BIS-Gateway (Nginx as reverse proxy)
+- BIS-Gateway (Nginx as reverse proxy)

-This project also include files to CI/CD the last stable version of these Virtual Economy Framework componets in a community self-hosted Github Action Server.
+This project also include files to CI/CD the last stable version of these Virtual Economy Framework componets in a community self-hosted Github Action Runner (see [workflows](.github/workflows))

 ## How to use this?